hillaabra/multinational-retail-data-centralisation/README.md

 |  645,741.70 |     7 |
 |  645,463.00 |     3 |
 ```
-### How many sales are happening online vs offline?
+### 4. How many sales are happening online vs offline?

 The company is looking to increase its online sales.
-They wanted to know how many sales were happening online vs offline.
-I calculated how many products have been sold and the amount of sales made (in GBP) for online and offline purchases across the companies sales data history.
+They wanted to know how many sales were happening online compared to offline.
+I calculated how many products have been sold and the amount of sales made (in GBP) for online and offline purchases across the company's sales data history.

-The results showed that their offline sales produce over three times the number and total revenue of sales than their web store.
+The results showed that their offline sales jave produced over three times the number and total revenue of sales than their web store.

 ```
 | numbers_of_sales | product_quantity_count | location |